detmir/koa-mock-proxy/README.md

 ## Features
  * Proxy http requests
  * Record requests and responses (body and headers) into human-readable files
- * Log proxy requests, view it using UI
+ * Log proxy requests, viewing it using the UI
- * Manage different test scenarios (depending on a scenario, same endpoint can return different responses).
+ * Manage different test scenarios (depending on a scenario, the same endpoint can return different responses).

 ## Main advantages

- * Public API made in very familiar way for many JS developers (by applying middlewares)
+ * A public API made in a very familiar way for many JS developers (by applying middleware)
- * Recorded mocks suitable to put to version control system, easy to understand and update
+ * Recorded mocks suitable to put in a version control system, easy to understand and update
- * Composability with other libraries and custom mocks code
+ * Composability with other libraries and code from custom mocks
- * UI for easier debugging and record mocks
+ * UI for easier debugging and recording of mocks

 ## Installation